tarantool/cartridge/topics/clusterwide-config.md

 # Cluster configuration

-`Cartridge` orchestrates a distributed system of Tarantool instances - a cluster.
-One of the core concepts is a clusterwide configuration.
-Every instance in clsuter stores a copy of it. `Cartridge` manages it to be identical everywhere by two-phase commit algorithm.
+Cartridge orchestrates a distributed system of Tarantool instances - a cluster.
+One of the core concepts is a **clusterwide configuration**.
+Every instance in clsuter stores a copy of it.
+Cartridge manages it to be identical everywhere by two-phase commit algorithm.

-`Cartridge` configuration is a Lua object `ClusterWideConfig` in terms of OOP programming.
-This object used for disturbed cluster configuration and contains necessary cluster information, such as:

-- topology,
-- DDL schema,
-- vshard configuration,
-- authentication params and ACLs.
+Clusterwide configuration contains the options that must be identical on every cluster node, such as topology of the cluster, failover and vshard configuration, authentication params and ACLs, and user-defined config.

+Clusterwide configuration doesn't provide instance specific parameters: ports, workdirs, memory settings etc.

 # Clusterwide config managment